hazelcast/hazelcast-python-client/examples/paging-predicate/README.md

 To start a Hazelcast member with that comparator defined, you can use the following ways.

-Note that, you would need a Java compiler for both.
+Note that, you need a Java compiler for both.

 ## Starting The Member With Maven